foundrytechnologies/flow-sdk/Readme.md

   # 2.2 Explicit Utility Threshold Price (Optional)
   # -----------------------------------------------------------------------
   # A direct per-GPU limit price (spot_bid).
 If left out, Foundry calculates
   # the spot_bid based on the 'priority' field above.
-  # Note, Foundry utility maximization is based on a second price auction,
-  # so users aren't charged their stated utility price but rather a guaranteed lower rate.
+  # Note, Foundry utility maximization is based on a second price auction, so users aren't charged their utility price but rather a guaranteed lower rate.
   # Thus, users can set the utility threshold price to their 'true utility threshold'.
-  utility_threshold_price: 17.92  # Example low priority custom price for a batch task with 8 H100 GPUs
+  utility_threshold_price: 17.92 # Example low priority custom price for a batch task, 2.24/GPU/hour for H100 SXM5

 # -------------------------------------------------------------------------
-# [3] Resource Configuration
+# [4] Resource Configuration
 # -------------------------------------------------------------------------
 # Specify the compute resources needed for the task.
 resources_specification: